VijayKumarDVK96/simple-js-expense-tracker/README.md

 # Pseudo Code

+ - Project data should be stored in local storage.
  - Create init function to initiate the functionalities.
  - Create add transaction function and update it to list.
  - Submit function - fetch values from form with validations - add it to storage - call update values.